HVAC Training Schools & Certification in Missouri

 • Expected Time to Completion: AAS (four semesters); Certificate (two semesters)

-Lastly, some aspiring HVAC professionals in MO may live in more rural regions of the state or have other scheduling conflicts preventing them from attending an on-campus program.
-Luckily, there are distance-based programs available as well, which are discussed on the online HVAC programs page.
+Lastly, some aspiring HVAC professionals in MO may live in more rural regions of the state or have other scheduling conflicts that prevent them from attending an on-campus program.
+Luckily, distance-based programs are also available, and they are discussed on the online HVAC programs page.

 HVAC Certification & Licensing in Missouri

-Before beginning work, HVAC technicians in Missouri must ensure that they have all proper credentialing.
-As mentioned in the introduction, there is one mandatory certification for all people nationwide who work with refrigerants—the EPA Section 608 certification—of which there are four subtypes:
+Prior to beginning work, HVAC technicians in Missouri must ensure that they have all proper credentialing.
+As mentioned in the introduction, there is one mandatory certification for all people nationwide who work with refrigerants—the EPA Section 608 certification—of which there is four subtypes:

 • Type 1 (small appliance)